PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 71

+Text cantatenation
+Text views can work with + to form larget text view with different format.

+use .task modifier to provide asynchrous context and run the context before attaching view appear.

+///////////////
 SwiftUI Day 70

 a different .sheet(item: <bindingOptional>)  initalizer pop the sheet when the item is other than nil, and the content closure of it automatically unwrap its optional value.
 Using this with tapGesture() can creating a functionality to show info when tapping something.